NLP-classification/inflation_nlp_classification/README.md

 # Project Goals

-Under inflation topic, determine the programming language used in the code of online github repos based on the contents of the README.md.
+Determine the programming language used in the code of online github repos based on the contents of the README.md.
+We decided to focus on repos dealing with inflation.

 # Project Desciption